 Current societal ideals state that we must control as much as possible, shunning any symbiotic relationship with nature, any ideas of impermanence, and anything that is not immediately gratifying to the ego, in favor of the illusion of security, born from control.

 This upsets the balance of life.

-In truth, anything that we cannot control tends to become unacceptable, eventually becoming intolerable.
+In truth, anything that we cannot control becomes almost morally unacceptable, eventually becoming intolerable.
 In our casual conversations, we tend to shy away from any prolonged observation of our mortality, as it is considered distasteful, vulgar, and sometimes dangerous.
 The topic of mortality is generally considered to be uncomfortable in the current culture as a whole, and as such, is even sometimes used as a means to steer public opinion.

 This expectation of ease has become a silent agreement in society that makes us manic, mentally unstable, sick, oppressed and depressed.
 It turns us into control freaks to the point that we ignore our own ethics and the balance required of life, and actually pushes us towards death even faster at an unnatural pace.

-When we see an animal in the street, most people do not recognize them for the sacrifices that they truly are.
+When we see an animal in the street, most people do not think about this substitution, or recognize them for the sacrifices that they truly are.